nickmccleery/nickmccleery.github.io/content/posts/04-budgetary-myopia.md

 licenses cost—which could easily have you pushing a £100k per person total.
 I would think of £100k as a pretty significant investment, so I'd want to make sure that my new hires were as productive as possible.
-Given that research suggests a second monitor can increase productivity by as much as 42%[^1], I still find it astonishing that this policy was ever even considered, nevermind actually implemented.
+Given that research suggests a second monitor can increase productivity by as much as 42%[^1], I still find it astonishing that this policy was ever even considered, never mind actually implemented.
 You don't even need to do any sums to reveal that a one-off £300 spend that lets you wring 42% more out of a recurring £100k cost would be a good use of the funds; it's a complete no-brainer.

 ### "That would be 1% of our budget"

-The second happened a few years later, and was thankfully much more understandable—but still provided some interesting insight into the decision making behind things.
+The second happened a few years later, and was thankfully much more understandable—but still offered some interesting insight into the decision making behind things.
 I was working for a much more cash-strapped organisation, at least by the industry's standards, and a significant chunk of the engineering function were using crusty old laptops that were nearing the end of their service life†.